 We’re so used to a lifestyle of constantly having to ‘go’ and ‘do’ that we forget we have cycles.
 Nature experiences cycles – just look at trees, animals, and seasons.
 We’re not meant to be going and doing all the time, and rest is just as important as the activities.
 If you’re tired, slow down.
 It’s okay, and it’s essential to your well-being.

 Stay off of Facebook

 Social media is dangerous when traveling.
-If you’re feeling homesick, it can really exacerbate the problem as friends back home post photos having fun doing the things without you that you used to do together.
+If you’re feeling homesick, it can exacerbate the problem as friends back home post photos having fun doing the things without you that you used to do together.

 Remember that only people’s best moments are shared on Facebook, and that comparison is the thief of joy.
 Chances are they feel similarly jealous of all of the wonderful things you’re posting, as well.
 It’s all perception, and Facebook can skew that perception greatly.